 What to Expect After ACL and Meniscus Surgery

 Both your ACL and menisci play crucial roles in supporting your knee and allowing for full mobility.
-Unfortunately, these ligaments can get damaged.
-This is particularly common among athletes.
+Unfortunately, these ligaments easily get damaged.
+This is particularly common among athletes, and results in many injuries.

 Surgery may be necessary to correct the injury.
 That said, you should know what to expect after knee surgery, and be prepared to patiently wait before getting back out on the field or start running again.
-There will be a recovery period, and how long after knee surgery you can walk with proper gait mechanics or restart everyday activities will vary case by case.
+There will be a recovery period.
+How long after knee surgery you can walk with proper gait mechanics or restart everyday activities will varies between cases.
+With some recovery tips, you’ll be well on your way to getting back on your feet after knee surgery.

-The following information will help you better understand what to expect after knee surgery.
+The following information helps you better understand what to expect after knee surgery.
 It will also help you understand what steps you can take to ensure your recovery is as comfortable and quick as possible.
+The more you know going into the surgery, the less struggle you’ll have with surgery and recovery as a whole.

 Easing Concerns About What to Expect After Knee Surgery

-However, you need to be careful during the recovery period to boost your odds of staying healthy if you do start playing again.
-Heeding the advice about what to do after knee surgery from your physical therapist and any other specialists working with you is crucial.
-Asking them how long does it take to heal from knee surgery may help your peace of mind but doesn’t actually help you build back muscle and start walking again.
-Instead, do the exercises your physical therapist shows you and follow the rest of the instructions provided by medical professionals.
+However, you need to be careful during the recovery period.
+This boosts your odds of staying healthy if you do start playing again.
+Don’t overdo it.
+Listening to advice about what to do after knee surgery from your physical therapist and any other specialists working with you is crucial.
+Asking them how long it takes to heal from knee surgery may help your peace of mind.
+But it doesn’t actually help you build back muscle and start walking again.
+Instead, do the exercises your physical therapist shows you.
+Follow the rest of the instructions provided by medical professionals.
+Trying to rush recovery won’t benefit you – it’s similar to trying to lift too much or overuse your arm after a shoulder replacement.

 Give Yourself Enough Recovery Time

-How long it takes to heal after knee surgery will vary from one person to another.
+How long it takes to heal after knee surgery varies from one person to another.
 On average, it takes athletes six to nine months of healing before they can start playing again.
+All surgeries have different recovery periods, but each of them is just as important to take seriously.

 During this time, you’ll participate in a rehabilitation program with a physical therapist.
-Often, these sessions will focus on building quad muscles after knee surgery and focus on strengthening the rest of your leg.
+Often, these sessions will focus on building quad muscles after knee surgery.
+They also focus on strengthening the rest of your leg.
 It’s very important to attend all scheduled visits.
 Studies show that the recovery period for patients who do undergo rehab programs is significantly shorter than that of patients who neglect such programs.

 In the meantime, while you won’t be able to start playing sports again immediately following your surgery, you should be able to start walking again fairly quickly.
-If you're wondering how long after knee surgery can you walk correctly with proper mechanics, it usually takes two weeks or so to start being able to move around with ease.
+Wondering how long after knee surgery you can walk correctly with proper mechanics?
+It usually takes two weeks or so to start being able to move around with ease.
 However, you should always consult with your physical therapist if you’re ready to start walking without an assistive device – don’t make the decision on your own.
+Don’t compare it to hip replacement surgery, either.
+Those patients are up and around within hours, which is rare.

 What to Do After Knee Surgery Includes Caring for Your Entire Self